 Relying on the quirks of physics at a very, very small level, a qubit is forced into a state of 0 or 1 with a certain probability…

 Oh no!
-You find out that your data is corrupted — there enough instances of training data being attached to the incorrect label for it to be significant enough.
+You find out that your data is corrupted — there are enough instances of training data being attached to the incorrect label for it to be a significant problem.
 What should you do?

 If you want to be a radical optimist, you could think of this data corruption as a form of regularization — depending on the level of corruption.
 However, if too many labels are corrupted and it is not done in a balanced way, this view may not be very practical (if it was practical to begin with, of course).